wg481/wg481/README.md

 ## What coding experience do you have?
 Very little GApps Script, amateur text-based Python, pretty good Scratch, absolutely garbage C#, and great RPG Maker MV (RMMV).

+## Can you do something for me?
+I do not commission anything, and I probably won't.
+(I think that's against the Github ToS).
+I can precompile stuff (if that's allowed.)

 ## Personal Task List
 - [x] Set up Github account